msp1974/draytonWiserHAComponent/README.md

     - Button to cancel hot water overrides
     - Button to toggle on/off.
 In auto mode this is an override until next schedule time.
     - Hot water mode selector to allow setting via UI instead of just service
-    - Hot water operation mode sensor to show boost (with remaining time), override, away mode or normal operating
+    - Hot water operation mode sensor to show boost (with remaining time), override, away mode, auto or manual

 - Rooms
     - New switches to control open window detection in each room